wollic2025/wollic2025.github.io/pc.md

 ---
 layout: pc
-title: Program Comittee
+title: Programme Comittee
-description: List of all organizing members
+description: List of all members of the Programme Comittee
 navorder: 1
 ---

-The full program committee will be published ASAP.
+The full program committee will be published soon.